Margaret De Patta

 Margaret De Patta (née Strong; 1903–1964) was an American jewelry designer and educator, active in the mid-century jewelry movement.

 Early life and education

 She was born in 1903 in Tacoma, Washington, and grew up in San Diego, California, the eldest of three daughters born to Hal and Mary Strong.

 De Patta attended the San Diego Academy of Fine Arts from 1921 until 1923.
-Then from 1923 to 1925 she attended the San Francisco Art Institute (formally known as California School of Fine Arts) and studied sculpture and painting.
+Then from 1923 to 1925 she attended the San Francisco Art Institute (formerly known as the California School of Fine Arts) and studied sculpture and painting.
 From 1926 until 1929, De Patta received a scholarship to attend the Art Students League of New York, where she encountered the work of the European avant-garde.

 She later returned to San Francisco and apprenticed with Armin Hairenian at the Art Copper Shop, as well as taught herself the art of jewelry-making.